English as a Second Language

 Master of Arts in Education in English as a Second Language Fifth Year Alternative Master's Program

 The M.A.Ed in English as a Second Language degree for the fifth year alternative program requires a minimum of 43 hours for the concentration in ESL and 55 hours for the concentrations in ESL/Spanish and ESL/French.
-The minimum required GPA is 3.25.
+To successfully complete the program, the minimum required GPA is 3.25.

 Diversity standards met in EESL 513